Khushal-93/truth-seeker/README.md

 | Pushkar Shinde | Backend & APIs |
 | Ruchita Naik | PPT and coordination |

+---

+## 🤝 Contributing

+Contributions are welcome and appreciated!
+If you have ideas to improve **Truth Seeker / DeepGuard**, feel free to contribute.

+### How to Contribute
+1. Fork this repository
+2. Create a new branch (`git checkout -b feature-name`)
+3. Make your changes
+4. Commit your changes (`git commit -m "Add feature"`)
+5. Push to your branch (`git push origin feature-name`)
+6. Open a Pull Request

+Please ensure your code follows the project structure and does not break existing functionality.

+---

 ## 📜 License
 This project is licensed under the MIT License.